webNeat/php-commands/README.md

 # Commands

-A bunch of useful command line applications made with PHP.
+A bunch of useful command line tools made with PHP.